tidepool-org/blip/README.md

 bower install --save https://github.com/user/repo.git#1.1.0
 ```

 Be sure to update `files.js` when installing a new package.
+After doing so, you will also need to restart `$ node develop`.

 ### Debugging